-Let’s face it, filming a wedding can be really stressful.
+Let’s face it: filming a wedding can be stressful.

-You have to worry about so many things, and there’s a lot of things going on in your brain.
+You have to worry about so many things, and many things are going on in your brain.

-You have to worry about camera gear; you have to give the bride and groom a great experience.
+You must worry about camera gear and give the bride and groom a great experience.

-You’re going to have beautiful cinematic shots that enhance your portfolio, audio, lighting.
+You will have beautiful cinematic shots that enhance your portfolio, audio, and lighting.

-What if I told you that you could film a wedding entirely by yourself.
+What if I told you that you could film a wedding alone?

 Which are the best Sony lens for wedding videography?